retrodaredevil/io-lib/README.md

 # io-lib
-A pure Java Modbus implementation with utilities to simplify serial communication
+A pure Java Modbus implementation with utilities to simplify serial communication.
+Full Java 8 required.

 ## Modbus Use
 This can be used to send messages to slaves (acting as a master).
 You can also use this to receive messages